 The =LEN formula is an Excel function that allows you to find out the number of text characters in a cell.
 This shortcut is useful for identifying different types of product codes according to their length.

 Data omission is one of the main problems when managing product catalogs and inventories.
-A PIM system (Product Information Management) allows you to locate missing or incorrect data in your product range automatically.
+A PIM system allows you to locate missing or incorrect data within your digital product catalogs automatically.

-But if you’d like to use a manual function in Excel, the =COUNTA formula will identify any cells that are empty.
+However, if you require a manual function in Excel, the =COUNTA formula will identify any cells that are empty.

 This is a complementary formula to the previous function, which counts the number of cells that meet a determined criteria.